-On 26th June 2016, I led a team of strictly amateur cyclists to scale all 29,000ft, nearly four times.
+Starting at 6am on 26th June 2016, I cycled Everest, supported by a team of friends, all of us strictly amateur cyclists, who also in relays scaled all 29,000ft, nearly five times.
 On road bikes.
 In Macclesfield.

-We spent 10 hours repeatedly cycling up the infamous Cat’n’Fiddle climb.
+We repeatedly cycled up the infamous Cat’n’Fiddle climb.
 Each climb/loop was over 1,500ft each and a distance of 7 miles.

 We did this for the Royal Manchester Children’s Hospital, as part of the Many Hands campaign; another small way of repaying the gratitude to the nurses that saved my 5 day old daughter’s life.

 RMCH is the largest children’s hospital in the UK and one I am proud to be a Charity Ambassador for.
 In the past I have cycled from London to Manchester, taken part in White Collar Boxing (and won!) and driven to the South of France dressed as a priest in a £500 banger.

 This year we took it up another notch.

 The event was raising money for a Heli-Pad at the Hospital.
 Barely believable, but the UK’s largest Children’s Hospital doesn’t have a Heli-Pad.
 Air Ambulances carrying critically injured children are forced to land up to 9 miles away in Barton, they face a 20-30min road journey to the hospital.

 This amazing array of leading businesses gave funds and prizes to our cause.
 Ryman, Haika, The Fragrance Shop,

 Hunters Gin, Hotel Gotham and Piccolino Alderley Edge.